israel-dryer/ttkbootstrap/docs/widgets/button.rst

 Button
 ######
-A ``ttk.Button`` widget displays a textual label and/or image, and evaluates a command when pressed.
+A ``ttk.Button`` widget displays a textual string, bitmap or image.
+If text is displayed, it must all be in a single font, but it can occupy multiple lines on the screen (if it contains newlines or if wrapping occurs because of the ``wraplength`` option) and one of the characters may optionally be underlined using the ``underline`` option.
+It can display itself in either of three different ways, according to the ``state`` option; it can be made to appear raised, sunken, or flat; and it can be made to flash.
+When a user invokes the button (by pressing mouse button 1 with the cursor over the button), then the Tcl command specified in the ``command`` option is invoked.

 Styles
 ======
 The ``ttk.Button`` includes the **TButton** and **Outline.TButton** style classes.
-The **TButton** class is applied to all buttons by default.
+The **TButton** style is applied to all buttons by default.
 Other styles must be specified in the button's ``style`` option.
-These two primary style classes are further subclassed by each of the theme colors to produce the following color and style combinations:
+These two primary styles are further subclassed by each of the theme colors to produce the following color and style combinations:

 .. image:: images/buttons.png